justinmk/vim-sneak/README.md

 * move to autoload/

 ## Known Issues
-* repeat-next does not work in visual-mode
+* after repeat with `.` additional matches are not highlighted